Alliedium/awesome-devops/08_docker_best_building_practices_06-sep-2022/README.md

 Output: `Hello Darwin`

-35. Create and start similar container with the last `docker run` parameter to be string `User`
+35. Create and start similar container with the last `docker run` parameter to be string `User`:

 ```
 docker run --rm darwin User